- Personal Piratedrive

 |Modify||This allows the user to delete the folder and perform all activities included in the Write and Read & Execute NTFS folder permissions.|

 |Full Control||This allows the user or group to change permissions on the folder, take ownership of it, and perform all activities included in all other permissions.|

 Piratedrive's daily backup is maintained for 14 days.
 Users recover lost files by mapping a drive to the image folder.
 If files are lost outside the 14-day window, please submit an IT Help Desk request.

 If data, such as PII or research information, requires storage for more than three months, the department is responsible for making these arrangements.

 Please note that it is the responsibility of the individual user to maintain any HIPAA data for a period of 7 years to conform to HIPAA regulations.

 To restore a lost file, see the pdf tutorial on the right.

 On-campus users access their personal Piratedrive through “My Computer” if they are logged in to the Intra domain.
 It is labeled as the "U" drive.

-Personal Piratedrive folders are accessible off campus through OneStop or through a Virtual Private Network (VPN) connection.
-Departmental folders are only accessible via VPN.
+Personal Piratedrive folders are accessible off campus through OneStop, Pirate Port or through a Virtual Private Network (VPN) connection.
+Departmental folders are accessible via VPN and Pirate Port.